 Very comfortable to wear.
 Main pocket can fit larger-format phones, even with hardshell cases.
-Includes two 10 oz. bottles.
+Includes two 10-ounce bottles.
 Additional strap helps secure bottles in holders.
 Bib holders work well, keeping race bibs in place and in one piece.

-Mesh bottle holders aren’t rigid, making it difficult to put bottles back into place after using.
-Pouch zipper is positioned too low, risking items falling out of pouch when opened.
-Thinner users may have trouble adjusting belt down enough to fit snugly.
+Mesh bottle holders aren’t rigid, making it difficult to put bottles back in place.
+Thinner users may have trouble adjusting belt to fit snugly.

 Larger waistpack holds large smartphones and plenty of snacks.
-Fits two large water bottles, which are well-balanced to either side of the main pouch.
+Fits two large water bottles, which are well-balanced on either side of the main pouch.
 Features adjustable waist strap and removable shoulder strap.